mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/index.md

                                       service *
   delete-file|de [options]            delete the file from mindsphere file
                                       service *
-  spectrum-analysis|sp [options]      perform spectrum analysis on a sound
+  identity-management|iam [options]   manage mindsphere users and groups * spectrum-analysis|sp [options]      perform spectrum analysis on a sound
                                       file @
   signal-validation|sv [options]      perform signal validation @
   trend-prediction|tp [options]       perform trend prediction
                                       (linear/polynomial) @
-  kpi-calculation|kp [options]        calculate kpi states or compute kpis @ starter-ts|st [options]             creates a starter project in typescript
+  kpi-calculation|kp [options]        calculate kpi states or compute kpis @ dev-proxy|px [options]              starts mindsphere development proxy
+                                      (optional passkey) *
+  mqtt-createjwt|jw [options]         creates a signed token for opcua pub
+                                      sub authentication #
+  starter-ts|st [options]             creates a starter project in typescript
                                       #
   starter-js|sj [options]             creates a starter project in javascript
                                       #
+  help [command]                      display help for command

   Documentation:

-    the magenta colored commands * require service credentials. the cyan colored commands require mindconnectlib (agent) credentials the blue colored commands @ use analytical functions of MindSphere the green colored commands # are used to setup starter projects the service credentials should only be used in secure environments for setup tasks Full documentation: https://opensource.mindsphere.io
+    the magenta colored commands * use app or service credentials or borrowed mindsphere cookies the cyan colored commands require mindconnectlib (agent) credentials the blue colored commands @ use analytical functions of MindSphere the green colored commands # are used as setup and utility commands the yellow colored commands & use borrowed mindsphere application cookies the credentials and cookies should only be used in secure environments Full documentation: https://opensource.mindsphere.io

 ```